 7. Flinders Chase National Park, Kangaroo Island

 Protected from mainland light pollution, star seekers will be rewarded on Kangaroo Island.
-You can cop an eyeful of nature’s twinkling nightlights from just about anywhere on the island but for an epic light show, head to the pristine wilderness of Flinders Chase National Park.
+You can cop an eyeful of nature’s twinkling nightlights from just about anywhere on the island, but for a light show set against the backdrop of one of South Australia's most famous natural wonders, head to the pristine wilderness of Flinders Chase National Park.
 Located on the furthest point of the island and facing the ocean, the dark night skies are the perfect canvas for constellation exploration.
 The park also boasts four secluded campgrounds and is home to Kangaroo Island’s crown jewels; Remarkable Rocks and Admirals Arch.
 Check out our guide to the best places to camp on Kangaroo Island for more inspiration.

 8. Wirrina Cove, Fleurieu Peninsula